Joycey83/weather-js/README.md

 - Animated weather Icons: [Meteocons](https://bas.dev/work/meteocons)
 - Weather API used: [Openweathermap.org](https://openweathermap.org/api)

+# Running Locally

+## Live server

+1.You will need node.js and npm.
+You should probably install this globally.

+2.run the following command in your terminal:

+npm install -g live-server

+3.In your project directory issue the command live-server

+4.This will automatically launch the default browser.
+When you make a change to any file, the browser will reload the page - unless it was a CSS file in which case the changes are applied without a reload.

 # Credit

 - Animated weather Icons was taken from [Meteocons](https://bas.dev/work/meteocons) designed by [Basmilius](https://bas.dev/)